• Skip to primary navigation

 What is a Charter School?

 Charter schools are public schools!
 But, it is a different kind of public school.
-Charter schools are schools that receive public funds, are started by charter (or contracts), and are semi-autonomous.
-This means that although charter schools operate under a written contract with a state, district, or sponsor, they are independent of the school district’s laws and regulations.
+Charter schools receive public funds, are started by charter (or contracts), and are semi-autonomous.
+Although charter schools operate under a written contract with a state, district, or sponsor, they are independent of the school district’s laws and regulations.

 Charter schools draw up their own set of rules and performance standard that the state educational body hold them accountable to.
 Hence, charter schools can do the following with ease: